skip to main content

 Establishing comprehensive eye care with an ophthalmologist is increasingly important as the eyes begin to age.
 We know finding a doctor that you like and trust can be difficult at times.
 At Eyes of York we pride ourselves on a quality experience from start to finish.
 Our doctors and staff take the extra time, every time, to explain the findings of your exam, leaving you with a feeling of comfort and understanding.
 We look to build longstanding relationships with all our patients.
 Whether you are being referred to our practice for a procedure or an existing issue, looking for a second opinion, or you would like to make us your primary eye care provider, we are here for you every step of the way.

-Eyes of York, in York, Pennsylvania, offers more than just surgical procedures like LASIK, SMILE, PRK and Cataract Surgery.
+Eyes of York, in York, Pennsylvania, offers more than just surgical procedures like LASIKPRK and Cataract Surgery.
 We also work very closely with patients to detect, monitor, and treat many other eye diseases and conditions such as Glaucoma, Macular Degeneration, Retinal Detachments, Dry Eye and more.
 The education, experience, and technology offered at our practice will ensure the confidence you have made the right choice for your eye care needs.

 Other conditions we specialize in include: